The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales prohibitions: The hedging problem and maximal claims

-\subsection{The Hedging Problem}
+\subsection{The hedging problem}

 This section shows how the results obtained by F\"ollmer and Kramkov in \cite{follmerkramkov} extend the usual characterization of attainable claims and claims that can be super-replicated to markets with short sales prohibition.
-These results extend those presented in Chapter 5 of \cite{KS} and Chapter 9 of \cite{schiedfollmer} to general semi-martingale financial models.
-We will assume that the condition of (NFLVR) (see Theorem \ref{maintheorem}) holds.
-Recent works (see for instance \cite{platen} and \cite{ruf}) have shown that in order to find suitable trading strategies the condition of (NFLVR) can be weakened and the hedging problem can be studied in markets that admit certain types of arbitrage.
+These results extend those presented in Chapter 5 of \cite{KS} and Chapter 9 of \cite{schiedfollmer} to more general semimartingale financial models.
+We will assume that the condition of (NFLVR-S) (see Theorem \ref{maintheorem}) holds.
+Recent works (see, e.g., \cite{platen} and \cite{ruf}) have shown that in order to find suitable trading strategies the condition of (NFLVR-S) can be weakened and the hedging problem can be studied in markets that admit certain types of arbitrage.